-• Begin with the animal lying on one side (be sure that each animal thereafter is started on the same side)
+• Begin with placing cut open plastic bag under the alpaca lying on one side (be sure that each animal thereafter is started on the same side)

 • Begin shearing just above the belly and work your way up the blanket.
 Include the upper rear leg if the fiber is of similar fiber quality.